ghc/ghc/docs/users_guide/glasgow_exts.rst

 type variable.
 This means that any user-written type signature always stands for a completely known type.

-If all this seems a little odd, we think so too.
 It does seem odd that the existentially-bound type variable *must not* be already in scope.
 Contrast that usually name-bindings merely shadow (make a 'hole') in a same-named outer variable's scope.